EFSCOIN/Efscoin/README.md

 EFSCOIN is designed to make it easy to select and install operating systems for the EFSCOIN Efs without having to worry about manually imaging your SD card.

-The latest official release of EFSCOIN can be downloaded from https://github.com/efscoin/efscoin.
+The latest official release of EFSCOIN can be [downloaded from](https://github.com/efscoin/efscoin).

-For information on previous releases and version changelists, visit https://github.com/efscoin/efscoin/releases
+For information on previous releases and version changelists, [visit](https://github.com/efscoin/efscoin/releases).

 ![alt text](screenshots/os_installed.png "EFSCOIN Interface")